-For domestic students, the first housing option is the college's official dormitories at Shanghai Normal

-University Feng Xian campus.
-Students may also choose to stay outside the campus (SNU campus hotel Haisi or other accommodation selected by the students).
-International students will have their residential life at the SNU campus hotel Ying Bin Lou or may choose to stay at Palm Beach Residence.
-Students who choose to stay at Palm Beach Residence need to pay additional costs.
+For domestic students, the first housing option is Sunny Ocean hotel.
+However, they may also choose to stay in any other accommodation selected by them.
+International students will have their residential life at Sunny Ocean hotel.
 A supplement is charged for single rooms which are available in limited quantity, upon request (first paid, first served).
 Details of these additional charges are available in the international fee brochure.
-Palm Beach Residence is conveniently located 5-minute drive from the main campus, with a shuttle bus service provided to take students to and from accommodation.
+Sunny Ocean Hotel is conveniently located three kilometer away from the main campus, with a shuttle bus service provided to take students to and from accommodation.